Minecraft realms is a Minecraft feature that Mojang added to the game for players to rent a monthly private server to play with friends.

 4. /recipe

-The /recipe command is used in order to give or take a player’s learnt recipe from the recipe book.
+Players use the /recipe command to give or take a learned recipe from the recipe book.

 3. /gamerule

-/gamerule is a command to make you to enable or disable the rules of Minecraft.
+/gamerule is a command to make you enable or disable the rules of Minecraft.

 2. /setworldspawn or /spawnpoint